Annika Bosma

 Sally Brown

 I grew up in the Akron, Ohio area and started attending a Christian school in the fifth grade.
 I received a BS in Special Education from the University of Akron, and have taught and tutored in Special Education.
-I have also had the pleasure of coordinating the Special Needs Ministry at a local church for 10 years.
-I have been married to Tom for 23 years and have 3 children – Tyler, Macy, and Ryne.
+I have also had the pleasure of coordinating the Special Needs Ministry at a local church for many years.
+I have been married to Tom for over 30 years and have 3 children – Tyler, Macy, and Ryne.
 I love animals, especially my little dogs, hobby breeding, and dog sitting.
 I enjoy being outside and active.

 Reba Ezell